 We are very fortunate to be able to enjoy these wonderful programs, photos, and research from the past.
 Many of these collections are no longer intact and some have been sold at auction.
 The TCI EDUCATIONAL RENTALS Archive is honored to be the repository for these gems of thimble and needlework tool collection history and to be able to share them with you.

-Whenever you download or rent a program, please think of the amount of work that went into creating these programs.
-The majority of the work in preparing these programs for rental, was done by the late Mary Craft, Education Chair.
+Whenever you download a program, please think of the amount of work that went into creating them.
+The majority of the work in preparing these programs was done by the late Mary Craft, Education Chair.
 Mary passed away on August 21, 2019.

-Amy Nolt is the new Education Chair, please welcome Amy and direct your questions to her with regard to the Rental Program.
+Sandra Woodyard is the new Education Chair, please welcome Sandy and direct your questions to her with regard to the Rental Program.

 With the coming of the digital age, the slides have been converted to digital format, preventing further deterioration and making it easier for most members to view them.
 (For those not yet into the computer age, the slide programs are still available for rental.)
 If you have already seen some of these programs in the past, don’t hesitate to check them out again now that they have been digitized and enhanced.
 You will be pleasantly surprised.